jianingy/iprange/README.md

 iprange
 =======

-Tools for expanding / compressing ip addresses
+Tools for expanding / compressing ip addresses.
+No problem with large subnet!

 Examples
 ========